Pixate/Titanium-PixateFreestyle/README.md

 ## CSS

-Add a default.css to your project.
+Add a default.css file into your project's **Resources** folder.
 Here's an example:

 	#myLabel {
 	 color: blue;